Meir Amit: Career

+Later career

 Following his retirement from the Mossad, he continued to be an active voice in the intelligence community and did work for the Israeli government.
 Following the lead of other former generals, Amit joined the Democratic Movement for Change party, and was elected to the Knesset in the 1977 elections.
 He was appointed Minister of Transportation and Minister of Communications in Menachem Begin's government, but resigned both posts on 15 September 1978 after the Democratic Movement for Change broke up.
 Amit subsequently joined Shinui, before defecting to the Alignment (The Israeli labor party) in 1980.
 He lost his seat in the 1981 elections.

 He was later the chairman of Israel's Center for Special Studies, and in 2003, was awarded the Israel Prize for lifetime achievement and special contribution to society and the State.

+Death and commemoration

 Upon news of his death in July 2009, Israeli President Shimon Peres stated: